Sustainability assessment using multimodal AI agents: Introduction

-In contrast, we develop an end-to-end system that requires only a product name as input.
 To understand the practical challenges of scaling LCA, we conducted industry research and interviews with professionals~\cite{englhardt_incorporating_2025}.
-Our approach reframes LCA as a hierarchical information retrieval problem across a product’s supply chain.
-Figure ~\ref{fig:main_1}c illustrates how our multi-agent self-play environment automates the distributed information-seeking process.
-Two AI agents emulate the manual process whereby an LCA expert iteratively refines the LCI through consultation with a variety of stakeholders representing different knowledge and expertise about the design, manufacture, delivery, and end-of-life considerations for a product or process.
-This computational approach enables practitioners to perform rapid estimation and focus their time on analysis and methodology refinement instead of raw data collection.
+This led us to reframe LCA as a hierarchical information retrieval problem across a device’s supply chain.
+Two AI agents emulate the manual process whereby an LCA expert iteratively refines the LCI through consultation with various stakeholders representing different knowledge and expertise about the design, manufacture, and end-of-life for a product (Fig. 1c).
+By automating the distributed information-seeking process, this approach enables human LCA experts to perform rapid estimation and focus on analysis and methodology refinement.

-Our system makes three key contributions to LCA methodology.
-First, we develop a series of multimodal information retrieval tools~\cite{ma_mms_2024} that allow our multi-agent AI system to automatically search untapped, public data sources.
-Figure ~\ref{fig:main_1}c illustrates our pipelines for extracting textual descriptions and visual clues from textual descriptions to visual clues from sources such as volunteer repair communities and government agencies, all to automate both high-level product attributes and detailed LCI data collection.
-This approach both accelerates weeks or months of expert time to under one minute and closes data availability gaps.
-Combined with standard LCIA using established emission factors, our end-to-end system outperforms state-of-the-art LLMs and VLMs on EI estimation and LCA-related tasks, and can achieve, tabula rasa, estimates within 19\% of expert LCAs.
+Our system makes three contributions that advance LCAs.
+First, we develop a series of multimodal information retrieval tools~\cite{ma_mms_2024} that enable our multi-agent AI system to automatically search previously untapped public data sources, such as volunteer repair communities and government agencies, thereby automating both high-level product attributes and detailed LCI data collection.
+This reduces the time spent collecting such data from weeks or months of expert time to under one minute and closes data availability gaps.
+Combined with standard LCIA using established emission factors, our end-to-end system outperforms state-of-the-art LLMs and VLMs on EI estimation and LCA-related tasks and can achieve estimates within 19\% of expert LCAs.
+We note that this is on par with human expert assessments, which due to methodological differences can have error margins ranging from 20\%~\cite{dell_inc_understanding_2023} to threefold~\cite{dell_inc_pcf_2024, zhang_deltalca_2024}.

-Second, we introduce a k-nearest neighbors (kNN) weighted Gaussian LCIA estimator that bypasses the need for fine-grained inventory construction and emission factor mapping for certain product classes.
-Leveraging high-level features and domain knowledge (e.g., technology node, memory capacity), we can map an input query to a cluster of products with similar attributes and known carbon footprints.
-This lightweight approach achieves an MAPE of 12.28\% on desktops, displays, and laptops.